Eggerland: Terrain and obstacles

 Some levels contain water or lava.
 Neither prevent shots from Lolo nor monsters from going through and both prohibit movement from Lolo and monsters.
 There are sometimes bridges going over the water and lava and both Lolo and mobile monsters can cross the bridges freely.
 With water, Lolo can push a monster in an egg onto the water to act as a temporary bridge.
 Typically, levels are laid out so Lolo can go to the other side of the waterway.
 An egg sinks quickly after being pushed into the water.
 If Lolo is on an egg and it sinks, Lolo will be killed.
 Some waterways even have currents which Lolo can ride eggs on to other parts of the level.
 Eggs will sink upon reaching the end of the current.
 An egg that sinks in the water will remove the monster from the level temporarily, but the monster will reappear in its original starting point (just like hitting it as an egg with a second magic shot).
 There can only be one egg on any water part of the level at any time.
 A second egg may not be put into the water until the first one sinks.
 Eggs may not be pushed into the lava.

-Another tricky obstacle that was only featured in Adventures of Lolo 3 is the crumbling bridge.
+The crumbling bridge is an obstacle that was only featured in Adventures of Lolo 3.
 These bridges can only be crossed twice.
 The first time will make the bridge crack.
 The second time, the bridge will crumble away, leaving either water or lava behind.
 Lolo must be fully on the bridge to qualify it for being crossed.
 If Lolo only walks halfway on these bridges and walks off, they will not be damaged.
 Any monster walking over these bridges will not cause any damage to them.